sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

   Bonus Features-
   ● You can add these additional features to your template.
 Though they are not necessary to complete the challenge, they would certainly impress us:
-  - set up an Azure Content Delivery Network distribution to speed up the distribution of static content stored in the storage bucket you created before.

   - set up notification to notify through email whenever a web server is launched and terminated.
 The email address should be received by an Azure resource manager parameter.